 In June 2022, GASB issued Statement No. 101, Compensated Absences (GASB 101).
-GASB 101 outlines the definition of compensated absences and sets forth the accounting and financial reporting for compensated absence liabilities.
-GASB 101 outlines that leave accrued should be measured using the employee's pay rate at the financial statement date and that certain salary related payments, such as Social Security and Medicare, should be included in such measurement.
-The Authority will adopt GASB 101 on July 1, 2024, for the June 30, 2025, reporting year.
+GASB 101 provides guidance on the accounting and financial reporting for compensated absences.
+The requirements of GASB 101 are effective July 1, 2024, for the June 30, 2025, reporting year.
+Earlier application is encouraged.
 The Authority has not determined the impact of GASB 101 on the financial statements.